-All District employees shall:

 - 1. Before beginning employment, sign the Acknowledgement of Mandated Reporter Status form provided by (DCFS).
 The Superintendent or designee shall ensure that the signed forms are retained. - 2.
-Complete mandated reporter training as required by law within three months of initial employment and at least every three years after that date. - 3.
-Complete an annual evidence-informed training related to child sexual abuse, grooming behaviors, and boundary violations as required by law and policy 5:100, Staff Development Program.

-Alleged Incidents of Sexual Abuse; Investigations

-An alleged incident of sexual abuse is an incident of sexual abuse of a child, as defined in 720 ILCS 5/11-9.1A, that is alleged to have been perpetrated by school personnel, including a school vendor or volunteer, that occurred: on school grounds during a school activity; or outside of school grounds or not during a school activity.
+Complete mandated reporter training as required by law within three months of initial employment and at least every three years after that date.
+The Superintendent will encourage all District educators to complete continuing professional development that addresses the traits and identifiers that may be evident in students who are victims of child sexual abuse, including recognizing and reporting child sexual abuse and providing appropriate follow-up and care for abused students as they return to the classroom setting.
+5:90 Page 1 of 2 Alleged Incidents of Sexual Abuse; Investigations An alleged incident of sexual abuse is an incident of sexual abuse of a child, as defined in 720 ILCS 5/11-9.1A, that is alleged to have been perpetrated by school personnel, including a school vendor or volunteer, that occurred: on school grounds during a school activity; or outside of school grounds or not during a school activity.
 If a District employee reports an alleged incident of sexual abuse to DCFS and DCFS accepts the report for investigation, DCFS will refer the matter to the local Children's Advocacy Center (CAC).
 The Superintendent or designee will implement procedures to coordinate with the CAC.
 DCFS and/or the appropriate law enforcement agency will inform the District when its investigation is complete or has been suspended, as well as the outcome of its investigation.
 The existence of a DCFS and/or law enforcement investigation will not preclude the District from conducting its own parallel investigation into the alleged incident of sexual abuse in accordance with policy 7:20, Harassment of Students Prohibited.

-Special Superintendent Responsibilities

-The Superintendent shall execute the requirements in Board policy 5:150, Personnel Records, whenever another school district requests a reference concerning an applicant who is or was a District employee and was the subject of a report made by a District employee to DCFS.
+Special Superintendent Responsibilities The Superintendent shall execute the requirements in Board policy 5:150, Personnel Records, whenever another school district requests a reference concerning an applicant who is or was a District employee and was the subject of a report made by a District employee to DCFS.
+The Superintendent shall notify the State Superintendent and the Regional Superintendent in writing when he or she has reasonable cause to believe that a license holder was dismissed or resigned from the District as a result of an act that made a child an abused or neglected child.

-When the Superintendent he or she has reasonable cause to believe that a license holder committed an intentional act of abuse or neglect with the result of making a child an abused child or a neglected child under ANCRA, and that act resulted in the license holder's dismissal or resignation from the District, he or she shall notify the State Superintendent and the Regional Superintendent in writing, providing the Ill.
-Educator Identification Number as well as a brief description of the misconduct alleged.
 The Superintendent must make the report within 30 days of the dismissal or resignation and mail a copy of the notification to the license holder.

-Special School Board Member Responsibilities

-Each individual Board member must, if an allegation is raised to the member during an open or closed Board meeting that a student is an abused child as defined in ANCRA, direct or cause the Board to direct the Superintendent or other equivalent school administrator to comply with ANCRA's requirements concerning the reporting of child abuse.
+Special School Board Member Responsibilities Each individual Board member must, if an allegation is raised to the member during an open or closed Board meeting that a student is an abused child as defined in ANCRA, direct or cause the Board to direct the Superintendent or other equivalent school administrator to comply with ANCRA's requirements concerning the reporting of child abuse.
 If the Board determines that any District employee, other than an employee licensed under 105 ILCS 5/21B, has willfully or negligently failed to report an instance of suspected child abuse or neglect as required by ANCRA, the Board may dismiss that employee immediately.

-When the Board learns that a licensed teacher was convicted of any felony, it must promptly report it to the State agencies listed in policy 2:20, powers and Duties of the School Board: Indemnification.

-LEGAL REF.: 20 U.S.C. §7926, Elementary and Secondary Education Act.

-105 ILCS 5/10-21.9, 5/10-23.13, and 5/21B-85.
+LEGAL REF.: 105 ILCS 5/10-21.9.

-20 ILCS 1305/1-1 et seq., Department of Human Services Act.
-325 ILCS 5/, Abused and Neglected Child Reporting Act.

-720 ILCS 5/12C-50.1, Criminal Code of 2012.
+20ILCS 1305/1-1 et seq., Department of Human Services Act.
+325 ILCS 5/., Abused and Neglected Child Reporting Act.
+720 ILCS 5/12C-50.1., Criminal Code of 2012.